habi/gratipay.com/www/about/policies/terms-of-service.md

   1. You are responsible for paying any taxes and withholdings associated with your use of the Service.
-In particular, Project Owners, and not Gratipay, are responsible for compliance with all laws, as well as any taxes and withholding requirements, applicable to payments made to Project Members (whether through the Service or otherwise), including without limitation payroll tax, unemployment insurance, and worker compensation insurance payments.
+In particular, Project Owners, and not Gratipay, are responsible for compliance with all laws, as well as any taxes and withholding requirements, applicable to payments made to Collaborators (whether through the Service or otherwise), including without limitation payroll tax, unemployment insurance, and worker compensation insurance payments.
 Project Owners are also responsible for providing any required tax and other documentation to employees, independent contractors, tax authorities, or any other person.

 1. Content Accessible on the Service